 Note: For a minimal installation ISO the Software Selection option is irrelevant, though available, as the ISO does not contain the optional packages to install.
 (Selecting additional packages will have no affect, see the Known Issues section in the CentOS release notes).
 Additional software can be installed using the yum command from the shell when the VM is running.

 Select Begin Installation.
 (A warning message maybe displayed beginning Error processing drive.
 Since this is a new installation of CentOS simply select Re-initialize).
 A progress bar will be shown during the Package Installation.

 Next the important password for root (administrator) access to the CentOS VM is entered (twice), using the Root Password option on the Configuration screen.

 The Importance of Passwords

 Selecting a good password is always important as it is usually the first line of defence against cyber attacks.
 Whilst a long random password is best it can be difficult to remember.
 The alternative is to think of a combination of words or a phrase that means something to you so it is easier to remember.
 This makes it easy to visualise the password and not have to write it down.
 For example if your favourite number is 7 and you own a goldfish, then imagine a goldfish swimming in 7s, and use it as a prompt for a password,

 7My7Pet7Goldfish7.
 This is a diffcult password for someone to guess, but easy to remember because it relates to you.

 For a test VM a secure password may not be required, but it is good to develop a security habit.
 Even test systems can be a back door to other systems.
 There are websites that can generate difficult passwords.
-For example the Random Password Generator or Secure Password Generator.
+For example the Random Password Generator.
 Only keep written copies of such passwords in securely hidden locations (not in plain view on your desk).

 After selecting Finish Installation CentOS will be installed onto the VM hard disk and a Reboot option is shown.